💳 Pay 2x free of charge for purchases over €70

-Painful periods, known medically as dysmenorrhea
+Painful periods, medically known as dysmenorrhea

-What to do ?
+What to do?

-What to consume?
+What to eat

 Ibuprofen, Spassifon®, Antadys®,...